Your Heart Is Aging Faster Than You Think—Here's What Nobody Tells You

 Probably not.

 According to the CDC, nearly half of all American adults have some form of cardiovascular disease—and most of them don’t know it.
 Even more alarming?
 Research from the Framingham Heart Study shows that the average American’s heart is biologically seven years older than their actual age.
-Seven years of extra wear and tear that you can’t see, can’t feel, and won’t know about until something goes very wrong.
+That is seven years of extra wear and tear that you can’t see, can’t feel, and won’t know about until something goes very wrong.

 The Silent Killer Got Even Quieter